pbrdmn/brd.mn/src/articles/mentors/index.md

 ---

-### People challenges
+### The challenges

 Moving out of my tech lead role, the first hire was to be my replacement.
-However, this was quickly followed by another.
-Soon hiring has become a significant proportion of my time in writing business case documents, reviewing position descriptions and interviews.
+However, this was quickly followed by one of the other tech leads leaving and I quickly found that hiring had become a significant proportion of my time.
+I was writing business case documents, reviewing position descriptions and spending several hours each week with interviews.
+I was supported by a great HR team and was soon able to fill these positions and support the onboarding of the new tech leads into their teams and products.

 Another challenge I faced shortly after taking the management role was around team dynamics and psychological safety.

 ---